intersystems/multi-model-exercise/README.md

 3. Begin by cloning this repository: `git clone https://github.com/intersystems/multi-model-exercise`.

 4. Open the connections.config file in the top-level directory.
 Enter the InterSystems IP and Port listed for your InterSystems IRIS instance and click Save.
-If you are using the [InterSystems IRIS sandbox instance](https://www.intersystems.com/try-intersystems-iris-for-free/), you only need to update the IP field to match the ‘external ip’ field found in your lab.
+If you are using the [InterSystems IRIS sandbox instance](https://www.intersystems.com/try-intersystems-iris-for-free/), update the IP and Port fields to match the ‘Server IP Address’ and 'Server Port' fields found in your sandbox.
 If you are using the InterSystems [InterSystems IRIS community edition through Docker](https://hub.docker.com/_/intersystems-iris-data-platform), you will need to follow a few extra steps:
 	  * Install Docker
 	  * Run `docker run --name my-iris2 -d -p 52773:52773 -p 51773:51773 store/intersystems/iris-community:2020.1.0.215.0`
 	  * Navigate to `http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen` and update your password.
 If necessary, replace 'localhost' with your computer's IP address